scintill/pwsafejs/README.md

 The interface is really clunky right now, with a pretty plain list of your accounts.
 Click an account to see the username and password.
 I want to make a pretty, more full-featured, and secure UI, but I also just wanted to get this out in case I never get around to that.

+Compatibility
+---
+I've seen this work in recent versions of Google Chrome and Mozilla Firefox on Linux and Windows, the Browser in Android 2.3 on my Nexus One, and Safari in iOS 4.2.1.
+The recent addition of the HMAC integrity verification is causing Mobile Safari to timeout the process on a moderately-sized database (possibly related to my iPod being old and slow.)
+For now this could probably be disabled with little fear of consequence if you need to run it on an old iOS device.

 Known issues
 ---
 - Ignores grouping of accounts
 - Does not show all fields associated with your accounts -- should be pretty easy to add if you want though
+- The decryption process can take almost 10 seconds on big enough databases, at least with the Android and iOS devices I tested with.
+I should figure out how to work around timeouts, and probably add some sort of progress indicator.

 Credits
 ---